galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 >    ```
 >
 >    Two remarks on this content:
->    - Since the feature mapping dataset is expected to be in tabular format, but the above display uses spaces to separate columns, please make sure, you have **Convert spaces to tabs** checked when creating the dataset from the copied content!
+>    - Since the feature mapping dataset is expected to be in tabular format, but the above display uses spaces to separate columns, please make sure you have **Convert spaces to tabs** checked when creating the dataset from the copied content!
 >    - If you prefer other names for certain translation products than the ones defined above (*e.g.* you might be used to call the first peptide *nsp1* instead of *leader*), you are, of course, free to change those names in the pasted content before uploading it to Galaxy.
 What needs to be kept is only the Refseq identifiers in the first column as these are fixed by the SnpEff tool.
 >
 >    {% snippet faqs/galaxy/datasets_create_new_file.md name="SARS-CoV-2 feature mapping" format="tabular" convertspaces="true" %}